The main focus of this page is to explain how the club is involved in Sprint and Marathon Racing and provide guidance on how you can get involved.

 A notice will be put on the board in advance of each race but you will also find the information should be linked from our face book page or this website as well.
 Many members will be able to tell you about the races and which ones are good for getting started.
 If you haven’t raced before ask who else is racing and they should help you work out what you are doing.

 You will need a white number board to show your race number.
-Andy has a stock and he will sell you one for a small fee or lend you one for your first race or two.
+Paul has a stock and he will sell you one for a small fee or lend you one for your first race or two

 The DW is a 125 mile race which takes place every Easter.
 The club regularly has crews entered and typically has had everything from crews that just want the challenge of completing the race through to race winners.
 This link will take you to the DW event page and if you ask at the club you will find people more than happy to tell you about the event and / or help you prepare to take part.